 Not to exceed two (2) credits per semester.

-Mr. Williams (Located in the Library Learning Center)
+Mr. Burgess (Located in the Library Learning Center)

 Work-Study Length: Semester or Year